“I don’t miss you. I don’t miss you when

 -Jeet Thayil (To Baudelaire)

 Jeeth Thayil is a compelling raconteur of sensory perceptions.
-A conjurer of musical expressions, he has several anthologies of poetry to his credit.
+Adept in musical expressions, he has several anthologies of poetry to his credit.
 He has a unique ability of capturing life at the cusps of dreams and consciousness, memories and yearning, realities and nothingness, life and death.

 Having emerged from a prolonged nada of substance abuse, Thayil remains lucid enough to document the ‘secret history’ of Bombay through his first novel, Narcopolis.
 The outcome is a scorching saga of a city traced through its narcotic dens and whorehouses housing a motley crew of addicts, pimps, prostitutes, eunuchs, drug-lords, murderers and religious fanatics.
 He knows the blue smoke inside out and is familiar with the valleys and plateaus of intoxication like the back of his palm.
 He has observed the chandulis and garadulis in microscopic detail, their execrable lives, their abysmal despair and the many tiers of deaths that they undergo.